top of page

 We disagree with the amount of residential development that will be allowed above commercial spaces.
 In our community, commercial buildings along major arteries such as Northern Boulevard typically have one to two stories above the commercial first floor; we are concerned with the excessive density that would accompany increases to three and four stories above the commercial first floor.

+We urge that these and related elements be removed from the CoY package.
 We note that existing zoning throughout NYC is currently sufficient, if more fully utilized, to provide the number of additional units that the Mayor and the Planning Commission are seeking.
 It is not necessary to eliminate the relatively small amount of one-family homes in NYC to accommodate the legitimate need for additional housing.

 My name is Walter Mugdan.
 I serve as president of the Westmoreland Association, a civic representing the Westmoreland section of Little Neck in northeast Queens.
 Our community is primarily residential, with single- and some multi-family homes.
 Our Association also covers an active commercial district along a stretch of Northern Boulevard that includes many businesses, and larger apartment houses.